nielm/chrome-extensions/window_manager/README.md

   _Hint: The same shortcutId can be used for multiple actions - after pressing shortcut all actions will be applied to matched window.
 This is also useful for different displays - the same shortcutId can trigger different action on different displays._

-  _This extension registered 9 shortcuts with an ids from `1` to `9`.
+  _This extension registered shortcuts with an ids starting from `1`.
 Please define the shortcut on the shortcuts page._

 - `column` - definition of column